v0x45/PassGen-by-Rayan/README.md

 # PassGen by Rayan v0.50

 PassGen by Rayan is a free and open-source software using python.
-In a nutshell, the app is a strong password generator that generates infinite number of customized passwords up to the user's input.
+In a nutshell, the software is a strong password generator that generates infinite number of customized passwords up to the user's input.
 Its main goal is to help the users create a hard to crack password by providing various features:

 - Customized password length (4-128)
 - Enable/Disable alphabets